-This means organizing their workload in such a way that it doesn’t seem unbearable.
-However, keep your eyes open for procrastination issues as well and help them overcome them.
+This means organizing their workload in a way that it doesn’t seem unbearable.
+However, keep your eyes open for procrastination issues, and help them overcome them.

-Workplace is admittedly a stressful place for everyone more or less.
-Personalities with lower patience thresholds are the most difficult ones to manage.
+This is the most tricky of all employee personality types.
+Sure, the workplace is admittedly a stressful place for everyone more or less.
+Yet, personalities with lower patience thresholds are the most difficult ones to manage.
 They may experience sudden bursts of anger or become easily irritated by minor incidents.

-This behavior may seem irrational at first but instead of dismissing their anger try to find the source of the irritability.
+This behavior may seem irrational at first.
+Instead of dismissing their anger try to find the source of the irritability.
 Genuine anger, in most cases, stems from the inability to be heard.